vwxyzjn/cleanrl/docs/get-started/basic-usage.md

 ## Visualize the Agent's Gameplay Videos

-CleanRL helps record the agent's gameplay videos with a `--capture-video` flag, which will save the videos in the `videos/{$run_name}` folder.
+CleanRL helps record the agent's gameplay videos with a `--capture_video` flag, which will save the videos in the `videos/{$run_name}` folder.

 ```bash linenums="1" hl_lines="5"